OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/customize-precompile.md

 }
 ```

-Now we can build the nitro by following [this](https://docs.arbitrum.io/node-running/how-tos/build-nitro-locally) docs.
-(Note if you have already built the docker image, you still need run last step to build again).
+Next, build Nitro by following the instructions in [How to build Nitro locally](/node-running/how-tos/build-nitro-locally).
+Note that if you've already built the Docker image, you still need run the last step to rebuild.

+Run Nitro by following the instructions in [How to run a full node](/node-running/how-tos/running-a-full-node#putting-it-all-together).

 When it is ready, we can call our new `ArbHi.sol`.